 Faculty members have a substantive role in both the determination of content and the approval of all credit courses included in the programs offered by the College.
-This responsibility is met by active participation in departmental meetings as well as the standing committees that are involved with curriculum, such as the Curriculum Council and the Distance Learning Committee.
+This responsibility is met by active participation in departmental meetings as well as the standing committees that are involved with curriculum, such as the Curriculum Council.
+It is understood that workload points assigned to each course shall be in accordance with Article 9 of the Collective Bargaining Agreement.